stevenrobertson/sd-docs/report/color_and_log_scale.md

 ##``flam3`` : Original Coloring and Log Scaling Implementation
 ### Log Scaling of the Chaos Game
 \label{flamecoloringimpsection}
 In the classical IFS membership in the system is binary however in the fractal flame algorithm one of the goals is to expose as much detail as possible.
 As mentioned before, every successive time a point gets plotted in binary representation information is lost about the densities of regions of the output flame.
-This is remedied with the concept of a *histogram* which plots the distribution of the points.

-[TODO wrong wrong wrong!]
- These histogram bins then need to be scaled to *gray scale*.  *Gray scale* is represented as a byte which has values ranging from 0 to 255.
-A mapping of densities ranging from ``[0, 1, 2, ..., DOUBLE_MAX]`` to ``[0, 1, 2, ..., 255]`` must be performed.
-If a linearly scaled mapping was applied it would suffer from the problems described in Section \ref{logdensitydisplay} hence the concept of log transformation is applied (Section \ref{logtransformation}).
-Flam3 implements log scaling of the histogram of point densities.

-[TODO Describe how it is done in Flam3.
-Please articulate on the concepts of] In flam3,

--	Buckets / Accumulator
--	Batches
--	Aye aye aye!
+This is remedied with the concept of a *histogram*.
+At each iteration a variation is applied which adjusts the IFS color coordinate which represents the RGB color space and is from ``[0,1]`` as seen in Section \ref{coloringflame}.
+The density is also increased every time the point is plotted.
+At the end of each iteration the color coordinate looks up a RGB color from the palette which is the value which is accumulated.
+Upon the final iteration the triplet of color values (R, G, and B) become log scaled by the density.

 The log scaling performed in ``flam3`` coincides with the overall goal of approximating a high dynamic range flame.
 The method described above is a straightforward implementation although the naming convention of the ``flam3`` fractal flame algorithm needs articulation.
 No additional information is needed and the understanding of the benefits of log scaling and why ``flam3`` implements it should be found in the referenced sections above.

 ### Ad-Hoc Tone Mapping and The Color Palette
 \label{tonemapcolorpalette}
-The flame algorithm's for mapping

-- log density describe above along with the color correction techniques i -

-[TODO]
-- Why Ad-Hoc?
-- Implementation, how to go from gray scale to color?
-- Get detailed, very detailed!
-This will help when setting up new approach and comparing it

-[TODO]
-- R,G,B,Alpha
+As seen in the previous section, at the end of each iteration the color coordinate looks up the actual RGB color mapped to it inside the palette and applies that R,G,B triplet to the accumulator. ``flam3`` contains 701 color palettes packaged in the software however the user can define their own mapping.
+Some of these palettes will be explored later on in this section.
+In ``flam3`` each color palette is traditionally consists of 255 color entries.
+The reason behind this is that the mapping to the palette is in the form of a byte which contains 256 different bit choices.

+Along with the application of color correction (gamma, vibrancy, etc.) this combination of mapping grayscale to a set of colors and then correcting them is a form of highly specialized tone mapping.

-- Why Alpha?
-What does it do?
+[TODO R,G,B,Alpha.
+Why Alpha?
+What does it do?]

 ###Coloring Capabilities